 - All fasteners are installed and tightened to the specified torque.
-See Torque Specifications Section in the appendix of this publication. - Leaf springs are free of wear or damage. - Shock absorbers are free of wear and damage. - Front and rear spring mounts for wear or damage.
+See Torque Specifications Section of this publication. - Leaf springs are free of wear or damage. - Shock absorbers are free of wear and damage. - Front and rear spring mounts for wear or damage.